Building krita with Docker on Linux¶

 After that you need to build Krita in the docker as usual.

-To install QtCreator, enter the container and start the installer, downloaded while fetching dependencies.
-Make sure you install it into '~/qtcreator' directory without any version suffixes, then you will be able to use the script below:
+You may also try to dowload the official QtCreator installer from https://download.qt.io/official_releases/qtcreator/.
+In case you decide to use it, just enter the container and install it.
+Make sure you install it into '~/qtcreator' directory without any version suffixes, then you will be able to run it directly from the host system using the script below:

 # from the host